 Your local municipality can have someone to come out and mark where utilities currently run through your property.
 But, they will not dig up or reroute anything to make your site ready for the installation of a new building.

 It’s not something you can try yourself either.
-You need a professional team to relocate utilities and to connect utilities to your new building.
+Therefore, you need a professional team to relocate utilities to your new building.

 There are strict state and local regulations for working with utilities.
 So, any contractor you hire must be familiar with these rules.